 It is now possible to run Windows and Linux-based containers on the same container host, using the same docker daemon.
 This enables you to have a heterogenous container host environment while providing flexibility to application developers.

-Building Support for Kubernetes
+Built-in Support for Kubernetes

 Windows Server 2019 continues the improvements to compute, networking and storage from the semi-annual channel releases needed to support Kubernetes on Windows.
 More details are available in upcoming Kubernetes releases.